eoli3n/eoli3n.github.io/_posts/2021-05-20-enter-the-void.md

 ### No more systemd, use the system D

-The Void Linux [documentation](https://docs.voidlinux.org/) is to the point, the wiki is deprecated, but you get everything you need to make your system run perfectly.
+The Void Linux [documentation](https://docs.voidlinux.org/) covers basics, the wiki is deprecated, but you get everything you need to make your system run perfectly.
 A system without systemd is a paradigm that I forgot, it makes me rediscover how many things it manages, sadly.

 Without systemd, no systemd-journald, no systemd-resolved, no systemd-networkd, no systemd-boot, no systemd-logind, no systemd-timer...